there no God?

 Haiti earthquake of 2010 and the 2004 Indian Ocean Tsunami

-each claimed over 300,000 lives and countless injuries.
-Religious
+each claimed around 300,000 lives and countless injuries.

-leaders of all faiths attribute these to God’s wrath
+Religious leaders of all faiths attribute these to God’s

-on an immoral world and are quick to justify themselves when
+wrath on an immoral world and are quick to justify themselves

-the natural disaster largely affects people of differing faiths.
+when the natural disaster largely affects people of differing

-Is God truly responsible for these disasters which devastate
+faiths.
+Is God truly responsible for these disasters which

 physical and mental disorders and natural death results in